Superlinear lower bounds for multipass graph processing: Step 1: Information Complexity of Pointer Chasing Equality

-\item Likewise, if one of at least $n^2$ prefixes of length $\lceil 2 \log n \rceil$ is not used by the protocol at all, we can use this prefix to transmit long messages.
-In this case, the probability of a long message increases by at most $1/(2n^2)$ as well.
+In either case, the modifications increase the probability of a long message by at most $1/(2n^2)$ as well.

-\item Finally, if the player does not send long messages and all prefixes of length $\lceil 2 \log n \rceil$ are used, one of these prefixes occurs with probability at most $1/n^2$.
-We extend all messages starting with this prefix to turn them into long messages and reduce the case to the first case.
-The extension increases the probability of long messages by at most $1/n^2$.
+\item Finally, if the player does not send long messages and all prefixes of length $\lceil 2 \log n \rceil$ are used by the player, at least one of the prefixes occurs with probability at most $1/n^2$.
+Let $\msg$ be such a prefix.
+We append $0^{m+\lceil2\log n\rceil + 1}$ to every message that has $\msg$ as a prefix and reduce this case to the first case in which there are long messages.
+This modification increases the probability of a long message by at most $1/n^2$.

 \end{enumerate}